 You could shop around first and look for discounts, but it can be a laborious and time consuming process.
 You may find some good deals, but you have to know where to look and what you are looking for.
-Let's explore the basics of cannabis prices.
+Let's explore cannabis prices.

 How Much Does Cannabis Cost?

-If you are trying to find marijuana prices for buds or dried flower, you will pay an average of about $10 for a gram.
-Keep in mind that sales per gram are not as common in the U.S. and Canada as they are in legal gray markets across the world.
-Instead, you may be sold cannabis in eighths (3.5 grams), quarters (7 grams), halves (14 grams), and ounces (28 grams).
-Buying weed in bulk can save you money.
+Marijuana pricing for buds or dried flower average about $10 for a gram.
+Keep in mind that sales per gram are not as common in the U.S. and Canada as they are in markets across the world.
+Instead, you are more likely to see cannabis being sold in eighths (3.5 grams), quarters (7 grams), halves (14 grams), and ounces (28 grams).

 Sometimes marijuana prices may vary from one extreme to the next.
-There are a few retail locations with marijuana prices as low as five bucks for a gram.
-On the opposite side of the price spectrum, there are exotic marijuana strains that are sold for as much as $40 for a gram.
-So, it is safe to say that there is a noticeable variability when it comes to weed pricing.
+There can be retail locations with marijuana prices as low as five bucks for a gram.
+On the opposite side of the price spectrum, there can be exotic marijuana strains that are sold for as much as $40 for a gram.
+So, it is safe to say that there is a noticeable variability when it comes to the pricing.

 Where to Find Marijuana Prices